Yoga Therapy Opportunities and The Job Market

 For years the primary way to earn a living as a Yoga Therapist was to be in private practice, as yoga therapy clinics are not common.
 Yoga Therapists often had specialties within the field and clients would seek them out.
 This is still the case.
 Many Yoga Therapists work alone as experts in yoga techniques for physical issues, mental health issues, chronic diseases, etc.

 Yoga Therapists who work this way have a wide range of fees they charge.
 Our general impression is that a Yoga Therapist salary is in the range of other alternative healthcare providers.
 Experience, of course, can elevate the ability to charge more for services.
 In major cities, we’ve seen rates from $85-200 per hour.
 In smaller locations, the bottom of that scale is more the norm with rates dropping to the $60 range in less affluent areas.
+Here is a video of Brandt talking more about the subject of what a Yoga Therapist should charge.

 Now that yoga therapy is gaining acceptance with the public and with more integrative healthcare providers we are seeing job opportunities for Yoga Therapists emerge outside of private practice.
 We have seen Yoga Therapists from our school employed at addiction centers, hospital programs such as cancer centers and mental health departments, with chiropractors and wellness centers, at the V.A. for trauma-sensitive classes, in school districts, and others.
 Some of them are working one-on-one and some are running classes for specific condition sets.